Core Web Vitals Explained: Non-Technical Guide

 Note: INP replaced FID (First Input Delay) in March 2024.

 What it measures: Responsiveness.
-When a user clicks a button, taps a link, or opens a menu, how long does it take for the page to visually acknowledge that interaction?
+INP tracks how long the page takes to respond after a visitor clicks a button, taps a link, or opens a menu.

 3. CLS (Cumulative Layout Shift)